Closed on Monday, 13 April 2015, 05:00pm (AEDT). Submissions are no longer being accepted.

 NHMRC is pleased to partner with the Cochrane Collaboration, through its Australasian Cochrane Centre, to develop the first evidence briefs based on the findings of Cochrane reviews which are of particular relevance to Australia.

-The NHMRC is currently seeking feedback on the following document: Evidence Brief: decision aids for people facing health treatment or screening decisions.
+The NHMRC is currently seeking feedback on the following document: Evidence Brief: Exercise programs for people with dementia.

-This evidence brief is based on a single Cochrane Systematic Review that assesses whether decision aids can help people weigh up the potential benefits, harms, and consequences of available treatment or screening options.
+This evidence brief is based on a single Cochrane Systematic Review that assesses whether exercise programs are beneficial for people with dementia.

 The purpose of this evidence brief is to summarise the key findings of this particular review.
 In view of this, NHMRC is seeking feedback on whether the messages from the Cochrane review are accurately represented in the evidence brief and whether the language is clear and appropriate for the audience.

 You are invited to make a submission by answering these questions listed in the online submission form.
 NHMRC is unable to address feedback that discusses evidence outside of this Cochrane review, given other published evidence was not considered.
 NHMRC will therefore only give consideration to submissions that address the consultation questions.